apache/mxnet/docs/how_to/add_op_in_backend.md

 ```
 - Line 1: `attrs` contains the user input parameters `a`, `b`, and `c`.
 - Line 2: `ctx` holds something called `stream` for
 serializing asynchronous executions.
-Users can understand considering
-this example.
+Let's consider
+this example for understanding the functionality of `stream`.
 We want to launch several GPU kernels with the same `stream` from CPU.
-Since the launching operation is non-blocking, the `stream` guarantees
+Even though the launching operation is non-blocking, the `stream` guarantees
 that the kernels execute in the same order on GPU as they are launched from CPU.
 - Line 3: `inputs` is a vector of input tensors (only one input tensor
 for the `quadratic` operator).
 - Line 4: `req` is a vector of `OpReqType` values.
 Each value defines
 the way of writing calculated values to the output tensors.
 Therefore, the number of `req`s must be same as the number of output tensors.
-MXNet currently supports three types of `req`: `null`, `write`, and `add` in frontend.
+MXNet currently supports three types of `req` in frontend: `null`, `write`, and `add`.
 `null` means skipping calculating the corresponding output tensor,
 `write` means overwriting the values in the output tensor with the ones
 calculated by this operator, and `add` means adding the calculated values
 to the existing ones in the output tensor.
+Note that `null` and `add` are usually
+seen in backward passes.
+The former is for skipping calculating
+the gradients of un-learnable parameters (such as index arrays),
+and the latter is for accumulating gradients throughout networks.
 - Line 5: `outputs` is a vector of output tensors (only one
 output tensor for the `quadratic` operator).
 - Lines 7-9: Verify that the size of each vector is expected.
-Otherwise, stop moving forward and output error message.
+Otherwise, stop moving forward and print error message.
 - Line 10: Get the `stream` from the `ctx` for launching kernels.
-- Lines 11-12: Define the references of input tensor and output tensor
+- Lines 11-12: Define the references of the input and output tensors
 for later coding convenience.
 Note that `TBlob` can be understood
 as a uniform data structure for tensors of various dimensions, such
 that tensors of different dimensions can be put in a homogeneous container,
 such as `std::vector` and `std::list`.
 You can still
 get tensors of desired dimensions from a `TBlob` object through
 the interface `get_with_shape`.
 - Line 13: Get user input parameters from the node attribute.
+Here the node
+means a placeholder for the operator in the whole computational graph for
+the neural network.
-- Lines 15-21: This is the place where the formula of the operator is implemented.
+- Lines 15-21: This is the place where the mathematical formula of the operator
+is implemented.
 The macros `MSHADOW_TYPE_SWITCH` and `MXNET_ASSIGN_REQ_SWITCH` enable
 the code block to work for all the supported data types and `req` types in MXNet.
 Inside the inner-most macro, we launch the kernel for calculating
 the output tensor such that each thread takes an element from